 Almost a decade ago, that information was available to the public based on conclusions from the Glucosamine/Chondroitin Arthritis Intervention Trial (GAIT).

 Despite the trial showing limited effectiveness for joint pain or prevention of joint degeneration, it remains one of the top-selling supplements in the United States for joint pain.

-What are my observations over the past several years treating patients for joint pain and osteoarthritis in my Regenerative Medicine practice here in Tucson?
+What are my observations over the past several years treating patients for joint pain and osteoarthritis in my Integrative Orthopedics practice here in Tucson?

 Most patients do not feel considerable improvement in inflammation, joint pain, or joint stiffness with G/C products.
 Many however continue to practice what I call “hopeful supplementation” that maybe some day these products could help their current symptoms or prevent arthritis.

 Over the past few years I have immersed myself in nutritional research, self- experiments (like any good scientist), and tested multiple products with patients, to determine if there is a better, more natural, way to address symptoms of joint pain – without the side effects of most “arthritis pills”.

 So what is #1 nutritional deficiency, even in “healthy eaters” of the Standard American Diet (SAD) that I have found to have the greatest impact on joint pain and health?

 Essential fatty acids – specifically high-quality omega-3 fatty acids, EPA and DHA.